 Our cloth diaper storage and organization system

 Shiplap wall color: Sherwin Williams “Peppercorn”

-All four walls are now painted a beautiful dark grayish navy, the fan was updated, the floor was updated, a little gallery wall is happening over the desk, the proper flow of furniture was finally achieved, and I made some industrial pipe shelves for storage.
+All four walls are now painted a beautiful dark grayish navy, the fan was updated, the floor was updated, a little gallery wall is in the nook over some cool hanging shelves I made, and I also made some industrial pipe shelves for storage.

 Wall color: Sherwin-Williams “Outerspace”